← Back to Skills / Marketplace / cyberpunk

 Light as substance

-In cyberpunk design, light doesn't just illuminate — it glows, bleeds, and contaminates.
-A neon edge doesn't just have a color; it casts that color onto the surfaces around it.
-Text doesn't just appear on a background; it pulses with a subtle luminous quality.
-This treatment of light as a physical material rather than a visual property is what gives cyberpunk interfaces their depth.
+In cyberpunk design, light glows, bleeds, and contaminates.
+A neon edge casts its color onto the surfaces around it.
+Text pulses with a subtle luminous quality.
+This treatment of light as a physical material is what gives cyberpunk interfaces their depth.
 Everything is slightly lit from within.

 02